djangodeployment/django-deployment-book/07-settings.rst

 .. code-block:: bash

-   chmod ugo+x /usr/local/sbin/restart-$DJANGO_PROJECT
+   chmod 755 /usr/local/sbin/restart-$DJANGO_PROJECT

-This means that, for both the owner (u), group (g), and others (o), execute permission (x) will be added.
 You might object that we don't want users other than root to be able to recompile the Python files or to restart the gunicorn service.
 The answer is that they won't be able.
 They will be able to execute the script, but when the script arrives at the point where it compiles the Python files, they will be denied permission to write the compiled Python files to the directory; and if the script ever arrives at the last line, again systemd will deny to restart the service.
 Making a script non-executable doesn't achieve anything security-wise; a malicious user could simply copy it and make the copy executable.

 From now on, whenever you want to restart gunicorn, instead of ``service
 $DJANGO_PROJECT restart``, you can be using ``restart-$DJANGO_PROJECT``,